rmobmina/CSC207-Project/README.md

    ```

 4. **Launch the Application**
    Start the application using your preferred IDE or via command line.
 Head to App.java and run the file.
+This should work for both Windows and MacOS.

    Enter a valid API key: 2d6d6124e844c3e976842b19833dfa3b